-And I received some really interesting answer.
+And I received some really interesting answers.

 One of the questions I frequently asked was “If I were a new rep starting at your company today, how would you onboard me?”
 Most people replied with an eye roll, then sighed, and said

 “Well…..
-You’d go through bootcamp.
+You’d go through boot camp.
 Then there’s a spreadsheet with stuff you can read…”

 And that’s it.